apioo/fusio/README.md

   Fusio provides an API where new users can login or register a new account through GitHub, Google, Facebook or through normal email registration

+Basically with Fusio you only have to define the schema (request/response) of your API endpoints and implement the business logic in a simple PHP file.
+All other aspects are covered by Fusio.

 # Development

 If you develop an API with Fusio you need to define a `.fusio.yml` deploy file